ActiveState/documentation-public/content/state/commands/secrets.md

 ---
-title: "Command: secrets"
+title: secrets
 ---

-The `secrets` command allows a user to manage their secrets within a Project.
-For more information on secrets, what they represent and how they fit into the wider picture of the State Tool and the Platform check out [Getting Started](/state/start).
+Manage secrets within a Project.<!--more--> For more information on secrets, what they represent and how they fit into the wider picture of the State Tool and the Platform check out [Getting Started](/state/start).

 ## Usage